wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-ocr/includes/2-ocr-actions.md

 To perform any OCR operation, you have to initialize an OCR engine.
 OCR engines are software tools used to convert typed or handwritten content into a machine-readable and editable format.

-Power Automate Desktop supports thr Google Tesseract engine through the **Create Tesseract OCR engine** actions.
+Power Automate Desktop supports thr Google Tesseract engine through the **Create Tesseract OCR engine** action.

 ![Screenshot of the Create Tesseract O C R engine action.](..\media\create-tesseract-ocr-engine-action.png)